OKMDashboard

 List<DashboardNodeResult>

-Execute a "user news".
+Execute a "user news" search.

 Example: